gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap.md

 ```

 <p class="note warning"><strong>Warning</strong>: Replicas cannot use <code>local destroy</code>
 eviction since that would invalidate them.
-For more information, see the <a href="https://docs.vmware.com/en/VMware-GemFire/index.html">[vmware-gemfire-short-name] product documentation</a>.</p>
+For more information, see the <a href="https://docs.vmware.com/en/VMware-GemFire/index.html">GemFire product documentation</a>.</p>

 When configuring Regions for overflow, you should configure the storage
 through the `disk-store` element for maximum efficiency.

-For a detailed description of eviction policies, see [Eviction](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-eviction-chapter_overview.html?hWord=N4IghgNiBcIKYDcCWBjALkg9gOxAXyA) in the [vmware-gemfire-short-name] product documentation.
+For a detailed description of eviction policies, see [Eviction](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-eviction-chapter_overview.html?hWord=N4IghgNiBcIKYDcCWBjALkg9gOxAXyA) in the GemFire product documentation.

 ### <a id="data-expiration"></a>Data Expiration

-[vmware-gemfire-short-name] lets you control how long entries exist in the cache.
+GemFire lets you control how long entries exist in the cache.
 Expiration is driven by elapsed time, as opposed to eviction, which is
 driven by the entry count or heap or memory usage.
 Once an entry
 expires, it may no longer be accessed from the cache.

-[vmware-gemfire-short-name] supports the following expiration types:
+GemFire supports the following expiration types:

 * **Time-to-Live (TTL)**: The amount of time in seconds that an object
   may remain in the cache after the last creation or update.
 For